PETER SCHULTZ – VITA NOVA PRETORIA

 WORKING WITH ADDICTION

-Living with a partner with addiction proves to be extremely stressful.
+Living with a partner with addiction proves to be unpredictable and extremely stressful.
 Constant arguments and a partner’s spells of aggression and abuse, which is often related to the addiction, contributes to high degrees of anger, feelings of fear, hurt, abandonment, guilt and hopelessness, feelings which eventually end in emotional detachment from such partner.
-All their attempts at helping are in vain; crying pleading, threats, leaving him/her, etc. Eventually they start neglecting their own well-being.
+All their attempts at helping are in vain, crying pleading, threats, leaving him/her, etc. Eventually they start neglecting their own well-being.
 The partner therefore needs assistance as a person in his or her own right.